AnyLog-co/documentation/blockchain commands.md

 AnyLog offers commands to query policies.
 Queries are processed on the local copy of the ledger and are not dependent on the availability or latency of the global ledger.
 Queries detail filter criteria to return the needed policies in JSON format and can be augmented by formatting instructions.
-AAlternatively, the process can be split to a process that retrieves the needed policies and use a second command to apply the formatting instructions on the derived policies.
+Alternatively, the process can be split to a process that retrieves the needed policies and use a second command to apply the formatting instructions on the derived policies.
 For example, a search may request for all the operators supporting a table and then issue a second search against the retrieved operators for their IP and Port information.
 The second search is using the command ***from*** and is explained [below](#the-from-json-object-bring-command).